Illuminated Christian Manuscript

 The work was prepared at the Benedictine Abbey in Helmarshausen and the scribe identified his name.
 The script is a modified Caroline minuscule that anticipates the Gothic.
 The illustrations in bright colors are composed on the principle of the rejection of blank (horror vacui) while keeping a great readability.
 The image shared by Wikimedia gives the example of a page.

 This masterpiece of the Romanesque illumination has remained intact.
-It was sold on December 6, 1983 by Sotheby's for £ 8.1M including premium, an all-categories record at that time for an artwork at auction.
+It was sold on December 6, 1983 by Sotheby's for £ 8.1M, an all-categories record at that time for an artwork at auction.
 Considered in Germany as a national treasure, it was bought at that sale by a consortium including the government, the provinces of Lower Saxony and Bavaria and public and private donors.

-Lot 3, estimated $ 1.5M, is a book of hours made around 1440.
+A book of hours made around 1440 was sold for $ 3.6M from a lower estimate of $ 1.5M, lot 3.
 It is complete and its freshness is intact, with varied and saturated colors.

 The book consists of 189 leaves of vellum 21 x 15 cm including 16 large miniatures with foliate borders enhanced with gold and silver, plus 12 small miniatures illustrating the occupations of the months.
 The tweets below show an example of each type.
 The pleasant illustration includes angels, exotic animals and monsters.